2024 South Carolina Democratic presidential primary

 The 2024 South Carolina Democratic presidential primary was held on February 3, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-65 delegates to the Democratic National Convention will be allocated to presidential candidates.
+55 delegates to the Democratic National Convention were allocated, with 10 additional unpledged delegates.
+The open primary was the first officially recognized contest during the Democratic primary window.
+In the Republican cycle the respective primary was held three weeks later, traditionally behind Iowa, New Hampshire and Nevada.

 CNN and Associated Press called the race early, for incumbent President Joe Biden.
-Biden won in a landslide of the total turnout of 4% of registered voters, receiving no less than 94% of the vote in every county.
+Biden won with a turnout of 4% of registered voters, receiving no less than 94% of the vote in every county.

 Scheduling

 Under the Democratic Party's 2024 calendar that was released in February 2023, South Carolina was scheduled to hold the first primary on February 3, with New Hampshire and Nevada expected to hold their primaries on February 6.
 However, due to New Hampshire state law requiring that its primary must be held first, the state held a primary boycotted by the Democratic National Committee (DNC) on January 23, which incumbent president Joe Biden won as a write-in candidate.
 The election marked the first time that South Carolina hosted the first primary of the Democratic nominating process supported by the DNC.